tldr-pages/tldr-node-client/CONTRIBUTING.md

 ## License

 `tldr-node-client` is under MIT license, which means you're free to modify or redistribute the source.
-That being said, but why not contribute over here? :) Also, if you decide to create a new client, don't forget to ping us at [tldr](https://github.com/rprieto/tldr) so we can include it in the README.
+That being said, but why not contribute over here? :)

+Also, if you create a new client, don't forget to ping us at [tldr-pages](https://github.com/tldr-pages) so we can add it to the organisation &amp; in the README.